ShainYT/ShainYT/README.md

 # 💫 About Me:
 I am a very ⚡ enthusiastic person who does not give up easily,<br>and I love learning new technologies.
 I would love to participate 🤝<br>in different projects that help me develop my skills and learn <br>about different technologies🌱.
-Currently, 🔭 I am learning React Native to<br>create a future app that serves the field of sports health.<br>
+Currently, 🔭 I am learning Android(kotlin and java) to<br>create a future app that serves the field of sports health.<br>

 ## 🌐 Socials: